jalvesnicacio/descriptors-diagrams/README.md

 ```
 For more details, please see the [project documentation](https://pyyaml.org/wiki/PyYAMLDocumentation)

-## About Descriptors-Diagrams
+## About Compose-Diagrams

-In the current version, descriptors-diagrams is just a prototype.
+In the current version, compose-diagrams is just a prototype.
 The goal is to design architecture diagrams of distributed systems from the docker-compose file.
 Below is a diagram constructed from the parse of a docker-compose file.

 ![Diagram example: currently compose-diagrams recognizes the services declared in the docker-compose](diagram.png){ width=30% }